Pinterest Hidden Image

 A Lazy Cake is an easy no-bake chocolate cake filled with broken biscuit pieces.
 It's otherwise known as Chocolate Biscuit Cake or Chocolate Fridge Cake.
 Popular in Europe and the Middle East, it takes on many different names depending on the country.

-In Italy, it's enjoyed as Chocolate Salami (Salam de Biscuit), or as German Kalter Hund, and it's known as a Kormos log in Greece where it is made into an easy log-shaped dessert.
+In Italy, it's enjoyed as Chocolate Salami Cake (Salam de Biscuit), or as German Kalter Hund, and it's known as a Kormos log in Greece where it is made into an easy log-shaped dessert.

 You may also see it referred to as Chocolate Mosaic Cake or Chocolate Tiffin Cake!